 The EPA covers three main areas- personal, medical, and financial.

-Personal matters that can be regulated by an EPA can include, for example, instructions to the appointee concerning where the appointer would prefer to live when he/she is no longer competent, including an option to be transferred to an institution when necessary or to be left in his/her home with a foreign worker.
-Personal medical matters include, for example, what medical treatments the appointer will agree to receivePersonal affairs can include for example various financial and banking issues, renovating the appointer’s apartment, gifting money to various family members on various occasions, dealing with house bills, etc.
+Personal matters can include, for example, instructions regarding where the appointer would prefer to live when he is no longer competent, including an option to be transferred to a retirement home of his choice or to stay at home and receive assistance.
+Medical matters include what medical treatments the appointer would agree to receive.
+Financial matters can include for example various financial and banking issues, gifting money to various family members on various occasions, dealing with house bills, etc.

-Certain matters require an express authorization from the appointer in the EPA and further matters can only be dealt with upon approval of the Israeli courts regardless of what is written in the EPA.
+Certain matters require an express authorization from the appointer in the EPA and some matters can only be dealt with upon approval of the Israeli courts regardless of what is written in the EPA.

 Upon the death of the appointer, the EPA terminates and consequently further dealings with the appointer’s assets will need to be dealt with according to his will or according to Israeli inheritance rules.

 How is the EPA submitted?